streamnative/pulsar-resources-operator/README.md

 # Installation

-The Pulsar Resources Operator is an independent controller, it doesn’t need to be installed with the pulsar operator, you can install it when you need the feature.
+The Pulsar Resources Operator is an independent controller, it doesn’t need to be installed with the pulsar operator.
+You can install it when you need the feature.
 And it is built with the [Operator SDK](https://github.com/operator-framework/operator-sdk), which is part of the [Operator framework](https://github.com/operator-framework/).

 You can install the Pulsar Resources Operator using the officially supported `pulsar-resources-operator` Helm [chart](https://github.com/streamnative/charts/tree/master/charts/pulsar-resources-operator).
 It provides Customer Resource Definitions (CRDs) and Controllers to manage the Pulsar resources.